MykolaBernatskyi/ITBro/README.md

 # ITBro
-IT BRO (my studing and involvement in projects)
+IT BRO (my studying and involvement in projects)